Skip to the main content

 • Minimum Education 4 years post-secondary

-The minimum educational requirement is a 4-year bachelor of science (B.Sc.) degree in microbiology, cell biology, immunology, biochemistry or genetics with some background in chemistry.
-Those with a bachelor’s degree are qualified to work in the lab as assistants or technicians.
+The minimum educational requirement is a 4-year bachelor of science (B.Sc.) degree.
+This could be in microbiology, cell biology, immunology, biochemistry, or genetics with some background in chemistry.
+A B.Sc. is the basic qualification to work as a lab assistant or lab technician.
 A master’s degree or PhD is usually required for senior research positions.
 Microbiologists with a PhD can continue into post-doctoral fellowships.

-Medical microbiologists involved in direct patient care must have a medical degree.
+Medical microbiologists involved in direct patient care must have a medical degree (MD) and have undertaken residency training in medical microbiology.
 For more information, see the Family Physician occupational profile.

-Microbiologists who want to work in medical research laboratories or medical diagnostic laboratories should consider a B.Sc. degree in medical laboratory science or a B.Sc. plus a related 2-year diploma.
+Microbiologists who want to work in a medical research laboratory should consider a B.Sc. degree in medical laboratory science or a B.Sc. plus a related 2-year diploma.
 Other forms of certification may be required for some positions.

 Admission to graduate degree programs generally requires an acceptable average in the last 2 years of a related bachelor’s degree program.